Working for Wye - past, present and future

 The common law position regarding rights of burial is complex, but in summary every parishioner and inhabitant has the right of burial in the churchyard or burial ground of the parish in which the parishioner resides, subject to space being available.
 If a memorial tree is an appropriate form of commemoration, the Parish Council will be pleased to hear from you.
 There are opportunities for tree planting on public land around Wye.

 The choice of tree species and its planting location needs careful planning.
-Trees must have enough room to grow and mature, but they must not compromise highway safety by obstructing sight lines, or risk root damage to underground services.
+Trees and their roots must have enough space to grow and mature, but they must not compromise highway safety by obstructing sight lines, or cause root damage to underground services.
+The tree species that we plant now will also need to be able to adapt to climate change.

 Other forms of memorial